tock/tock/doc/wg/core/notes/core-notes-2022-11-18.md

    particular behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label.
- * Leon: It is best for this document to establish some new legal framework and instead just state best practices
+ * Leon: It is best for this document to not establish some new legal framework and instead just state best practices
  * Amit: I agree, this should be a statement of our expectations, nothing more.
  * Amit: OK, lets quickly go through the outstanding comments on the PR like Hudson suggested